-The 2013 EngineerGirl!
-Essay Contest from the National Academies & National Academy of Engineering focuses on the role of engineering in modern medicined.
-Contestants in three age categories compete for monetary prizes and recognition through writing essays on and researching the topic.
-Deadline: March 1, 2013.
+The 2014 EngineerGirl!
+Essay Contest from the National Academies & National Academy of Engineering focuses on 50 Years of Engineering in Society and how engineering might change life in the next five decades.
+Students in three age categories – elementary, middle, and high school – compete for monetary prizes and recognition through research and writing essays on one of several topics.
+Deadline: March 1, 2014.

 The National Youth Science Camp (NYSC) is a free residential science education program for young scientists the summer after they graduate from high school.
 Students from around the country are challenged academically with hands-on studies and lectures, and they have voluntary opportunities to participate in an outdoor adventure program.